fal3n-4ngel/komi/README.md

 ###
   - Added new images ands
   - Added execpetions for errors
-  - Fixed the "null" value for details error
+  - Fixed the "null" value for details error (used postman api)
   - Used Anilit api

 ```